 Reinventing Buddhist Tantra is a project I began in 2012.
 My aim was to show how this form of Buddhism could address our current crisis of meaning, and how it could be explained a way that makes sense to Westerners who have less than zero interest in esoteric metaphysics or Medieval Asian culture.

 After finishing several dozen posts, covering much less than half of the planned material, I ran into trouble.
 A conceptual reworking of Buddhist Tantra, making it suitable for current conditions, is straightforward.
 What is not straightforward is actualizing the concepts as a social form.
 Particularly: who could teach this, and how?
 I have no answer to that.
 So I back-burnered the project in 2014.
 I’ve only occasionally added pages since then.

 The concepts may still be useful as bits and pieces, even if the overall project seems infeasible.
 Below is an outline of the original plan: first a summary version, and then page-by-page in detail.

 - An overview explanation of Buddhist Tantra

 - Tantra: a history of innovation

 - Rebuilding a shattered world with Vajrayana

-The first three sections explain Buddhist Tantra as simply and clearly as I was able to.
+Sections 2 and 3 explained Buddhist Tantra as simply and clearly as I was able to.
 This seemed necessary as background to the project of reinvention, because Tantra is surprisingly little-understood among Western Buddhists, and misconceptions are common.
-The first two sections are mostly complete; the third is about half-written.
+Section three was only about half-written.

 The fourth section was meant to demonstrate that reinventing Buddhist Tantra is historically legitimate, because people have done so frequently throughout its history.
 Vajrayana has never been “traditional.”
 I didn’t finish any of pages in this section.